jordanosborn/RustyPandas/README.md

 ## MIT License - 2019 Jordan Osborn

 This package is not focused on performance however performance will not be sacrificed if possible.
 It is designed to be a self contained package, with a consistent and easy to use API.
 It should mainly find use during stages of exploratory mathematics.
+It amalgamates several popular rust libraries in to a consistent api.

 ## Very early stage of development